Spain

 Terrain

-This is the perfect destination for gravel riding with a great network of hard-packed gravel roads, forestry tracks and fun singletrack.
+This is the perfect destination for gravel riding with a great network of hard-packed gravel roads, forestry tracks, fun singletrack and wide riverbeds.
 Whilst the majority of the riding is off-road, we’ll skip onto some tarmac at regular intervals, particularly to ease climbing or to break up more technical stretches.
-Whilst most of the region is relatively dry, there is occasional precipitation which can result in sections of muddy trails and as we get closer to the coast we encounter more sand-based tracks and smooth sandy trails.
+Whilst most of the region is relatively dry, there is occasional precipitation which can result in sections of broken and muddy trails and as we get closer to the coast we encounter more sand-based tracks and smooth sandy trails.
 You can find more information on riding on gravel surfaces here in our Guide to Gravel Trails

-We will be travelling through mountainous terrain and whilst the overall gradient of the holiday takes us down from the Sierra Nevada to the Mediterranean coast, there will be lots of up and down along the way, particularly on Day 3 where we’ll tackle over 1600m of ascent over the course of the day.
-Undulating routes through the week give us plenty of ups but even more descents, with some great smooth tracks but there will also be loose gravel and some technical sections where good handling skills will be required.
+We will be travelling through mountainous terrain and whilst the overall gradient of the holiday takes us down from the Sierra Nevada to the Mediterranean coast, there will be lots of up and down along the way.
+Plenty of demanding climbs that are technical in places, and superb descents, with a mix of non-technical tracks, loose gravel and technical rockier sections which can be steep in places.
+Good bike handling skills will be required.
+A good degree of riding fitness and off-road experience is required for this tour.

 This tour is designed to be ridden most comfortably on a gravel bike.
 If you are bringing your own bike then we recommend tyres to be set up tubeless with a minimum width of 38mm and with some steep uphill sections, we suggest a wide range of gears.
 The route may also be suitable for cross country mountain bikes fitted with minimally treaded XC tyres.